Course Outline

 Goal:

-You will evaluate a particular consumer behaviour issue using consumer behaviour theories and research to provide an innovative sustainable marketing solution, which will benefit both consumer and provider.
-More detail will be provided on the course Canvas site.
+You will evaluate a particular consumer behaviour issue using consumer behaviour theories, and reviewing relevant conducted research on the topic.

 Product: Report